Circulating tumor cell: ScreenCell®

+The isolated tumor cells retain their morphology and integrity, making them directly usable for a wide range of cytology, molecular biology, and cell culture analyses, directly on the isolation support, on a slide, or in suspension.

+Parsortix method

+The Parsortix method separates CTCs based on their size and deformability.

 Hybrid methods

 Hybrid methods combine physical separation (by gradients, magnetic fields, etc.) with antibody-mediated cell retrieval.
 An example of this is a sensitive double gradient centrifugation and magnetic cell sorting detection and enumeration method which has been used to detect circulating epithelial cancer cells in breast cancer patients by negative selection.
 The principle of negative selection is based on the retrieval of all blood cells by using a panel of antibodies as well as traditional gradient centrifugation with Ficoll.
 A similar method known as ISET Test has been employed to detect circulating prostate cancer cells and another technique known as RosetteStep has been used to isolate CTCs from small-cell lung cancer patients.
 Similarly, researchers at Massachusetts General Hospital have developed a negative selection method which employs inertial focusing on a microfluidic device.
 The technique, called CTC-iChip, first removes cells too small to be CTCs, such as red blood cells, and then uses magnetic particles to remove white blood cells.